- What is shipping insurance?

-Generally, regardless of the process for submitting and filing a claim on insured packages, you will need information about the shipment on hand including shipment details, claim reasoning, proof of value, and evidence of insurance.
+Generally, regardless of the process for submitting and filing a claim on insured packages, you will need information about the shipment including shipment details, claim reasoning, proof of value, and evidence of insurance.

 Best practices when shipping for business with insurance

-Consider the size of your business and the volume you are shipping
+- Consider the size of your business and the volume you are shipping

-Make claims quickly
+- Make claims quickly

-Regardless of your provider or how you are insuring, always submit claims as quickly as possible.
+- Regardless of your provider or how you are insuring, always submit claims as quickly as possible.
 Carriers generally have a set number of days to respond to claims, but these could range from one week to 30 or 60 days or more.